 ATC training includes an intensive three-month training course at the FAA Academy.
-Class work and supervised on-the-job training may continue for two to four years depending on career specialties and the nature of the facility to which you, as a new developmental controller, are assigned.
+Class work and supervised on-the-job training may continue for two to four years depending on career specialties and the nature of the facility you are assigned.

-As an ATSS your job will be to install and maintain electronic equipment and lighting aids for facilities and services needed for aviation navigation.
-And as we develop the Next Generation Air Transportation System (NextGen), the demand for your services will continue to increase.
+If you're looking for an exciting, challenging and rewarding aviation career, become an FAA Technical Operations Specialist.
+Technical Operations Specialists support the delivery of safe and efficient flight services through installation and maintenance of electronic equipment and lighting aids for facilities and services needed for aviation navigation.
+And as we develop the Next Generation Air Transportation System (NextGen), the demand for these services will continue to increase.
 In this role, you will:

 You'll work at offices on or near airports and on service equipment throughout airports, air traffic control towers, automated flight service stations, air route traffic control centers, or even in open fields or on remote mountain tops.
 It is sometimes necessary to drive significant distances (100-200 miles) to reach these facilities.